dietercastel/SAE/Ideas.md

 This folder has only read permissions for the current $USER?

 grunt makecsp ofcourse
+enable/disable ng-csp=""?
+Check for ng-app?
+Check for non-angular.js components and warn for XSS?

 extend express project generator with security in mind?